OliverDrechsler/MADwaS/README.md

 own_mac: "<mac address where script runs on>"

 listening_name:
-  - "<list of dnsname query for which should be listened>"
+  - "<list of dnsname query to be listened to>"
-  - "<seconde name entry>"
+  - "<second name entry>"

-listening_ip: "<ip address for which should be listened>"
+listening_ip: "<ip address to be listened to>"
-listening_mac: "<mac address for which the arp request should be listened>"
+listening_mac: "<mac address of which the arp request to be listened to>"

 from_mail: "<local sendmail daemon from mail address>"
 to_mail: "<local sendmail daemon to mail address>"